 - A first-year student (freshman) is defined as any applicant who has not taken any college-level coursework after completing high school.

-- A transfer student is defined as any applicant who enrolled in a college or university after graduating from high school graduation.
+- A transfer student is defined as any applicant who enrolled in a college or university after graduating from high school.

-- A readmit student is define as an applicant who has previously earned credit at Fayetteville State University.
+- A readmit student is defined as any applicant who has previously earned credit at Fayetteville State University.
 Students who are not enrolled for one semester (fall or spring) or more must apply for readmission to the university through the Office of Admissions.

 - A special visiting student is defined as those who are taking courses for reasons other than earning a degree.
 Special visiting students must submit the Special Visiting Application for Admission found here: http://www.uncfsu.edu/admissions/special_visiting_students.htm